top of page

 Theory of mind often breaks down under emotional pressure.
 When fear, shame, attachment activation, or overwhelm rise, the nervous system shifts toward protection.
 Attention narrows.
 Complexity drops.
 The mind seeks certainty because certainty feels stabilizing.

-imagined meaning carries more weight than observable information
+In these moments, assumptions replace curiosity, interpretation happens faster than reflection, imagined meaning carries more weight than observable information.

 The other person becomes less of a separate mind and more of a symbol.
 Behavior gets interpreted through expectation, memory, or fear rather than through present-moment inquiry.
 This shift is not a failure of insight.
 It is a state-dependent change in how perception operates.